 Liam was previously a solicitor at a major national law firm.
 There, Liam worked on a large alternative dispute resolution project for one of the country’s biggest high street name banks, running more than 70 professional negligence claims, and was successful in achieving numerous commercial settlements for the bank.

 He is a member of the Solicitors’ Association of Higher Rights Advocates and the Standing Conference of Mediation Advocates.
-Liam is also active in the local business community, and is a former chairman and current member of the leadership team at Aston Wood Business Club.
+Liam is also active in the local business community, and is a former chairman of Aston Wood Business Club.

 Examples of cases on which Liam has acted:

 Entirely successful defence of a £1.1Mn claim brought through adjudication under the Scheme for Construction Contracts in relation to a claim brought against Liam's clients relating to purported operational losses and the purported remedying of defects in relation to a luxury hotel.